Top tips for swimming safely this summer

 Plan ahead

 There are lots of ways you can prepare in advance to make your swim a safe one.
 When heading out for a swim or even if you’re doing a water sport such as canoeing, make sure to check the weather and tide times – don’t get caught out by bad conditions.
+Stay hydrated and if the weather’s fine, protect yourself and children from the sun with sunscreen.

 Stay in lifeguarded areas

 Some of the safest and best places to go swimming will have lifeguards on duty, just like our pools do.
 With their high level of water safety knowledge and training, lifeguards provide a huge level of safety and comfort should anybody get into trouble in the water.
+Their role includes monitoring water conditions, keeping an eye out for hazards such as rip tides and taking steps to prevent accidents from occurring.
+Their local and environmental knowledge means they have a good understanding of potential dangers, which they can warn you about.

-Access to ponds and pools should be kept in mind too, installing secure fencing or adding netting to them can prevent children from gaining access.
+Access to ponds and pools should be kept in mind too; installing secure fencing or adding netting to them can prevent children from gaining access.

-There are many differences that comes with swimming outdoors compared to swimming in a pool.
+There are many differences that come with swimming outdoors compared to swimming in a pool.
 While they both make fantastic places to have a swim, we all must remember to take care of ourselves and each other while enjoying them.
 With the correct knowledge and judgement, accidents in and around water can be prevented.

 *The inclusion of free swimming with children’s swimming lessons excludes Inflatable Sessions at all centres, and Fun Sessions at Pavilions In The Park, Romsey Rapids Sports Complex, and The Triangle, and Fun for All sessions at Prudhoe Waterworld, Concordia Leisure Centre & Blyth Sports Centre.